Dragon Ball: Soundtracks

 Myriad soundtracks were released in the anime, movies and the games.
 The music for the first two anime Dragon Ball and Z and its films was composed by Shunsuke Kikuchi, while the music from GT was composed by Akihito Tokunaga and the music from Kai was composed by Kenji Yamamoto and Norihito Sumitomo.
-For the first anime, the soundtracks released were Dragon Ball: Music Collection in 1985 and Dragon Ball: Complete Song Collection in 1991, although they were reissued in 2007 and 2003, respectively.
+For the first anime, the soundtracks released were Dragon Ball: Music Collection in 1985 and Dragon Ball: Complete Song Collection in 1991; they were reissued in 2007 and 2003, respectively.
 For the second anime, the soundtrack series released were Dragon Ball Z Hit Song Collection Series.
 It was produced and released by Columbia Records of Japan from July 21, 1989, to March 20, 1996, the show's entire lifespan.
 On September 20, 2006, Columbia re-released the Hit Song Collection on their Animex 1300 series.
 Other CDs released are compilations, video games and films soundtracks as well as music from the English versions.